Ciarán Cronin

-Ciarán Ó Cronín (born 1988 in Lisgoold, County Cork) is an Irish sportsperson.
+Ciarán Ó Cronín (born 1988 in Lisgoold, County Cork) is an Irish sportsman.

 He plays hurling with his local club Lisgoold.
-He is Goalkeeper for the Lisgoold GAA team since 2004.
+He is goalkeeper for the Lisgoold GAA team since 2004.
 He was involved in the last Cork School team to win the Harty Cup in 2006 with Midleton CBS.
-He was a member of the Cork Senior Hurling Team where he was called up due to the 2008 panels strike.
-He scored a goal from a puck out for his club vs Carrig na bhfear in a league game 2016.
+He was a member of the Cork senior team, when he was called up due to the 2008 panels strike.
+He scored a goal from a puck out for his club vs Carrig na bhfear in a league game in 2016.